fmccully/Waal-Intrinsic-Project/README.md

 # Waal-Intrinsic-Project
 # Code and data for Waal Intrinsic Coordination Study
-This repository contaisn the data, code and r markdown file for the recent project on intrinsic variables and their effects on parental care coordination in wandering albatrosses.
+This repository contaisn the data, code and r markdown file for the project on intrinsic variables and their effects on parental care coordination in wandering albatrosses.
 The files included are: